-- The annual subscription limit for Junior ISAs for 2019-20 will be uprated in line with CPI to £4,368
+- Annual subscription limit for Junior ISAs for 2019-20 has been updated in line with CPI to £4,368

-- The annual subscription limit for Child Trust Funds will be increased in line with CPI to £4,368.
+- Annual subscription limit for Child Trust Funds increased in line with CPI to £4,368.

 Tax Abuse and Insolvency

-From April 2020 new rules will give HMRC priority over other unsecured creditors where a company goes into insolvency with unpaid taxes collected from customers and employees such as VAT, PAYE, CIS deductions and Employee NIC.
+From April 2020, new rules will give HMRC priority over other unsecured creditors where a company goes into insolvency.
+Unpaid taxes to be collected from customers and employees such as VAT, PAYE, CIS deductions and Employee NIC.

-Currently when a company goes into liquidation HMRC are no different from other companies owed money, this will give them preferential treatment during the process.
+HMRC are currently treated no differently than any other business that may be owed money, when a company goes into liquidation.
+The new rule means they will get preferential treatment during the process.
 This used to be the case years ago.

-From Royal Assent of Finance Bill 2019-20, new rules will also allow HMRC to make directors and other persons involved in tax avoidance, evasion or ‘phoenixism’ liable for company tax liabilities, where there is a risk that the company may deliberately enter insolvency.
+Royal Assent of Finance Bill 2019-20, new rules will also allow HMRC to make directors and other persons involved in tax avoidance, evasion or ‘phoenixism’ liable for company tax liabilities.
+This is to cover where there may be a risk that the company may deliberately enter insolvency.